Why choose a ‘no-smartphone-on-site’ policy for your school?

 What is a ‘no smartphone on site’ policy?

 It’s a policy that prohibits students from bringing any smartphone or smart device into school.
+In practice, this also means students cannot travel with a smartphone on the journey to and from school.

 • No access to the internet